gmgu/study-triton/3_performance/README.md

 ## Example: performances of PyTorch copy methods
 In thie example, we will compare copy methods provided by PyTorch.
 Let x and y be PyTorch tensors.
 We want to copy x to y.
-There are mainly four ways to do this.
+There are mainly three ways to do this.
 - y = x.clone().detach()
 - y = torch.empty_like(x).copy\_(x)
 - y = torch.tensor(x)